Have you ever purchased something because a well-known person you admire used the product or service?

 In addition to sharing fashion looks and tips with their followers, they are also disability advocates and often share what it’s like being deaf.

-In their ad, the duo shared a video in which they illustrate how being deaf can be considered a barrier in society and how that can make you feel powerless.
+In their ad, the duo shared a video illustrating how being deaf can be considered a social barrier and how that can make you feel powerless.

-This is a great example of how influencers can effectively tie their own personal stories to a brand’s product, making the messaging even stronger.
+This is an excellent example of how influencers can effectively tie their personal stories to a brand’s product, strengthening the messaging.

-Celebrity influencers are famous people with large followings — typically in the millions — who are known across many industries.
+Celebrity influencers are famous people with large followings — typically millions— known across many industries.
 They’re widely recognized and, therefore, have the potential to be very successful in influencing your target audience.

 How to Work With a Celebrity Influencer